SoundMetrics/aris-integration-sdk/common/simple-proto/README.md

 ## Command Format

+This protocol uses a TCP stream to command an ARIS, just as described in the related SDK documentation.

-The commands are a text-based, with the command name followed by 0 or more lines of key-value pairs.
+However, in this case the commands are text-based, with the command name followed by 0 or more lines of key-value pairs.
 The command is terminated by a blank line.

 For illustration, we're showing new lines as \n here:

 ```
   light\n
   enable=true\n
   rgb=255,0,0\n
   \n
 ```

 The command name is alone on the first line.
 All command names and key-value keys are lower case.